 - Move my blog from Movable Type to WordPress

-- Revamp my web site so that it will be more accessible to the latest and greatest browsers found in phones, tablets and computers.
+- Revamp my website so that it will be more accessible to the latest and greatest browsers found on phones, tablets, and computers.

 I accomplished all these until early December of this year with the exception of the 3rd one on the list above: porting my blog from MT to WordPress.

-And, that will be my topic on my next post.
+And, that will be my topic for my next post.